Article

 Scottish Mortgage has a clearly defined identity of backing fast-growing and potentially world-changing businesses.
 It is capable of outsized returns but is also susceptible to very poor periods where market sentiment is at odds with the managers’ strategy and characteristically extreme growth bias.
 The concentrated nature of the portfolio, as well as the significant stakes in immature businesses whose success or otherwise can be binary in nature, adds to the risk.

 It should therefore be considered a particularly adventurous global equity option within a diversified portfolio.
 It will most appeal to those who share the managers’ long-term perspective – as well as their assertion that a small band of companies will dominate market returns – and are happy to ride out significant short-term volatility.
-In this context, it remains part of our Preferred List, which is designed to provide a helpful shortlist of investment options for the consideration of investors who wish to make new investments.
+In this context, it remains part of our Preferred List, which is designed to provide a helpful shortlist of options for those who wish to make new investments.

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.